-Card games have always been a part of our culture.
-In fact, India has been home to many card games like bridge, rummy, poker, teen patti etc. Most of us would have played these games once for sure.
+Card games have always been a part of Indian culture.
+In fact, India has been home to many card games like bridge, rummy, poker, teen Patti etc. Most of us would have played these games once in our lifetime for sure.
 Many people even own deck of cards at home to play with, in leisure time.
 Few rounds of a card game with friends or family members will definitely help calm your nerves, reduce stress levels, and lift up your mood.

 Card games are not only considered as the games of skill but they also somewhere connect with us because of the deep astrological aspects veiled inside the symbols of cards.
 Have you ever thought of those typical symbols engraved on cards?
 Ever wondered about the concept of using 4 suits in a deck?
 What does each playing card represent?
 What is the spiritual meaning of a diamond?
 What is the spade a symbol of?
 Well, if you have been unaware of these mysterious facts; it’s time to explore them –

-- Diamonds – This symbol signify the season of fall or autumn.
-It represents the “growing” phase of human life where a person strive for his/her career.
+Diamonds: This symbol signifies the season of fall or autumn.
+It represents the “growing” phase of human life where a person strives for his/her career.
 In short, a diamond is an epitome of growth, responsibility, values, security, etc. The element of air is represented by this symbol.

 There are total 52 cards in a deck which are supposed to signify the number of weeks in a year.
 The 13 cards of a single suit symbolizes 13 lunar months.
 365 is the total of all the value numbers on the cards.

-Each value number of the card characterizes a keyword which tells us about the nature of card.
+Each value number of the card characterizes a keyword which tells us about the card suits personality.

 - An Ace stands for Desire

 - Five symbolizes a Change